judyohjo/web/README.md

 - HTML/CSS frontend language
 - Using Visual Studio Code
 - Using knowledge learnt from the University and Summer of Tech bootcamp

+# Systems
+- Will need multiple systems (one system to save ID and PW, where we pull out student information by using ID)